 ALL Students should complete the Join Step to be able to access the free online resources for their AP® Subject made available on MyAP.
 Once the student has joined the online AP® Class group, they will be prompted to complete or update the MyAP Registration Profile pages.

-Students choosing to take the optional exam must also submit exam fees or no exam will be ordered.
+Students choosing to take the optional exam must also click the “Register for Exams” button on MyAP AND submit exam fees or no exam will be ordered.

 Step 2 – Submit Exam Fees: Click on Submit AP® Exam Fees and complete the online form.
 You can submit payment using either a credit/debit card OR mail-in a check or money order.
 Instructions are included at the end of the form based on the payment option that you choose.